 USA Employment Opportunities for International Students

-Off-Campus Employment -Curricular Practical Training (CPT)
+Off-Campus Employment -Curricular Practical Training (CPT)-Work and Study in the USA!

 Students who want to work in full-time, PAID, off-campus employment, must participate in a Curricular Practical Training (CPT) or Internship option.
 The purpose of Curricular Practical Training (CPT) is to integrate real-life employment training with a student's education.
 Immigration Service regulations allow international students who are enrolled in a Curricular Practical Training to work in paid internship positions.
 Through CPT, also known as a work-study, cooperative Education, internship, or co-op option, international students who are studying in a U.S. university or college may work up to 40 hours per week in U.S. based companies.
 This CPT option is designed to give students practical work experience in these curriculum-related employment opportunities with local U.S. based corporations and businesses.
 Graduate students may engage in internship employment, as early as the beginning of the student's academic program, if they are in a program or class where internship employment is mandatory from the beginning of the students' study.
 Along with the mandatory internship or CPT employment, students will need to take a total of 15 to 18 courses, depending on the enrolled program.